Updated 31 March 2020

 Getting an abortion

-Under the Termination of Pregnancy (Jersey) Law 1997, as amended, there are many different situations under which a woman may be offered a termination of pregnancy.
-There are also time limits which apply which depends on the reason for the termination.
+Under the Termination of Pregnancy (Jersey) Law 1997, there are time limits which apply which depends on the reason for the termination.

-To get an abortion two doctors approved by the Health and Social Services Department must agree that one of the following applies:-
+Two doctors approved by the Health and Community Services Department must agree that one of the following applies:-

 - a termination is needed to save the woman's life or to prevent serious permanent injury to her physical or mental health.
-One of the doctors must be an obstetrician and gynaecologist, and the other must practice in an area linked to the reason the woman requires the termination e.g. mental health.
 There is no time limit under this reason so a termination can take place at any time up until birth

 - the woman is no more than 12 weeks pregnant and her condition causes her distress.

 - the doctor at the Brook Advisory Centre if you are under twenty-one - telephone 507981

 2.30pm - 7pm